 I will be forever grateful we have such incredible music that Jani made, that we all can listen to and enjoy for years to come, as the world of music was a better place with him as a part of it.
 But I will be more grateful of the man I met so many years ago that became such a deep and caring friend.
 We thank you Jani for your time here with all of us, and to you my friend, I hope you truly will finally find that peace you always searched for and deserve.
 To quote you best, “Heaven isn’t too far away, closer to it everyday…”.
 I know you found your way Jani.”

 Now that some time has passed since I wrote this article, there are a few things I would like to add.
-For one, being friends with all the original members of Warrant, as well for so many years… Jerry Dixon, Erik Turner, Steven Sweet & Joey Allen, AND current lead singer, Terry Ilous (of XYZ fame), I can not commend them more than any one can, for their dedication to the continuation of Warrant, and the job they have done.
-Every show they perform, keeps the music alive, keeps Warrant relevant, and keeps Jani relevant too.
-I’m proud To call these musicians friends, but as a fan of their music, it runs even deeper.
-In a couple weeks is NAMM, the world music convention and I am so proud to be a part of The House Of Blues – Anaheim’s big Friday night show with Warrant.
+For one, being friends with all the original members of Warrant, as well for so many years… Jerry Dixon, Erik Turner, Steven Sweet & Joey Allen, AND current lead singer, Robert Mason (of Lynch Mob fame), I can not commend them more than anyone can, for their dedication to the continuation of Warrant, and the job they have done.
+Every show they perform keeps the music alive, keeps Warrant relevant, and keeps Jani relevant too.
+I’m proud to call these musicians friends, but as a fan of their music, it runs even deeper.
+Weeks later at NAMM, the world music convention and I was proud to be a part of old The House Of Blues – Anaheim’s big Friday night show with Warrant.
+It felt great!

 Another note, since writing that night of Jani’s passing, so much came out, private and public, the cause of his death, rumors, facts, etc. I knew about most all of it.
-Was interviewed even by law enforcement due to my closeness to the situation.
+In fact, I was interviewed even by law enforcement due to my closeness to the situation.
 No matter what, none of it will ever bring Jani back.
 It’s why I always have and will continue to just miss and appreciate my friend, that musician, that genius.